AmineBaraich/portfolio-web-html-css-js/README.md

 ### Customization

-You can customize the website by editing the HTML, CSS, and JavaScript files in this repository.
+You need to customize the website by editing the HTML, CSS, and JavaScript files in this repository.
 Use the Live Server to preview your changes instantly.

 ## Hosting and Deployment

 To host and deploy the website, I recommend using **Netlify**.
 Here's a quick guide to deploying your site:

-1. Create a Netlify account: [Netlify Sign Up](https://app.netlify.com/signup)
+1. Create a Netlify account: [Netlify Sign Up](https://www.netlify.com/)

 2. Once logged in, click on **"Add a new site"**.